 GENERAL CHARACTER INFORMATION

 - 15-point ability score buy, as defined in the Core Rule Book.
 While I see the campaign as becoming more of a “high fantasy” campaign, there are some little extras the characters have to allow them to be successful later in the campaign without using the sometimes unbalancing 20-point buy.

 - NO EVIL ALIGNMENTS WITHIN THE PARTY!
-This may change as the game progresses through cursed items, magical spells, or alignment slips, but no character is allowed to begin with an evil alignment.
+As mentioned under General House Rules , this may change as the game progresses via cursed items, magical spells, or alignment slips, but no character is allowed to begin with an evil alignment.

 - All characters need at least a short back story.
 I realize that it is a limited area where the characters originate, but a short back story of some childhood adventure on the island which lead the character to their chosen class, a dream of some magical battle, or even a background of their family not only adds depth to the character and to the party, but gives the GM possible side treks and adventure/encounter options.
 The back story can be just a paragraph long; it doesn’t have to be a novel, though the longer, the better.

 - Some of the extras mentioned earlier include:

-Each character will likely possess some minor innate spell-like ability, which will be usable a very limited amount of times per day.
+Each character may possess some minor innate spell-like ability, which will be usable a very limited amount of times per day.
 These could include light, detect magic, acid arrow, or possibly even stronger spells such as cure light wounds or magic missile.
 The strength and availability of these spell-like abilities are initially unknown to the characters (although they will know what ability they possess).
 These abilities are randomly determined by the GM.

 The option to learn less-common languages by using two language slots to learn one less-common language is allowed.

-The possibility of an heirloom weapon (appropriate to the character’s class) or a low-level spell book passed down from a family member at character creation.
+The possibility of an heirloom weapon (appropriate to the character’s class) or a low-level spell book or magic item passed down from a family member at character creation.
 These are also randomly determined by the GM.